SOKAJ-7/M20---Group_11_Project/README.md

 ![pic](https://github.com/SOKAJ-7/M20---Group_11_Project/blob/main/images/eda_3.png)

 4.All of the histograms below have the number of songs on the y-axis.
-This following histogram shows the feature (speachness):Detects the presence of spoken words in a track.
+This following histogram shows the feature (speechiness):Detects the presence of spoken words in a track.
 The more exclusively speech-like the recording , the closer the attribute value is to 1.0.

 ![pic](https://github.com/SOKAJ-7/M20---Group_11_Project/blob/main/images/eda_4.png)